wp-plugins/wordpoints/src/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't WordPoints have (some feature)? =

+Maybe it will soon - just ask for it!

+= How can I manually change a users points? =

+You can manually adjust a user's points from their profile page in the admin.

 = Why does WordPoints have only one component? =

 I plan to add more components in future, but right now these are still under